Three main reasons to calibrate instruments:

 3. Competent staff able to interpret the standard or procedure, and use the instrument.

-For those who buy their measurement services from other companies it pays to purchase from a laboratory that has been independently assessed as being technically competent to provide the measurement services.
-Adjustment: what a calibration is not Calibration does not usually involve the adjustment of an instrument so that it reads ‘true’.
+Calibration does not usually involve the adjustment of an instrument so that it reads ‘true’.
 Indeed adjustments made as a part of a calibration often detract from the reliability of an instrument because they may destroy or weaken the instrument’s history of stability.
 The adjustment may also prevent the calibration from being used retrospectively.
 When MSL adjusts an instrument it normally issues a calibration report with both the ‘as received’ and ‘after adjustment’ values.
-What a calibration certificate contains Your calibration certificate must contain certain information if it is to fulfil its purpose of supporting traceable measurements.
-This information can be divided into several categories:

 • it establishes the identity and credibility of the calibrating laboratory;